Grymse/anti-impulsive-purchasing/README.md

 ## Description

-Welcome to Less, a browser extension designed to help reduce impulsive online purchases.
+Welcome to *Less*, a browser extension designed to help reduce impulsive online purchases.
 Our global consumption levels have grown to an unsustainable scale, posing a serious threat to the planet’s environment.
-By encouraging mindful purchasing decisions, Less aims to promote a more eco-friendly lifestyle, help you save money, and offer the mental benefits of decluttering.
+By encouraging mindful purchasing decisions, *Less* aims to promote a more eco-friendly lifestyle, help you save money, and offer the mental benefits of decluttering.

 Developed as part of a thesis on reducing online impulsive buying behaviors, this tool is meant to support both your financial well-being and the environment.